palmerr23/Teensy8x8AudioBoard/readme.md

 # Teensy Audio TLV320AIC3104 8x8 CODEC Board

-### Dicussions have been enabled for queries or suggestions about this hardware and software.
+### Discussions have been enabled for queries or suggestions about this hardware and software.

 The Board comprises four TLV320AIC3104 stereo CODECs and a PCA9546 I2C multiplexer to allow individual CODECs to be programmed.
 Audio data transfer is via TDM using the standard Teensy 4.x pin allocations.
 Pin 22 is used for reset.